WHOLE SCHOOL POLICY FOR CHILD PROTECTION AND TO SAFEGUARD AND PROMOTE THE WELFARE OF CHILDREN

 Our ethos is that the effective safeguarding of children can only be achieved by putting children at the centre of a system where we listen and hear what they say.
 Every individual within Barnby Road Academy will play their part, including working with professionals from other agencies, to meet the needs of our most vulnerable children and keep them safe.
 We will take opportunities to teach children about important safeguarding issues in a way that is age appropriate.

-The Snr Designated Safeguarding Lead (DSL) or Head Teacher who is familiar with national and local guidance will share concerns, where appropriate, with the relevant agencies.
+The Senior Designated Safeguarding Lead (DSL) or Head Teacher who is familiar with national and local guidance will share concerns, where appropriate, with the relevant agencies.
+We follow the Nottinghamshire Pathway to Provision to assess the threshold for each case and the actions required.
+We share concerns with MASH, health professionals, The Early Help Unit and any other relevant agencies.

 There are five main elements to our policy: